nhsengland/rap_intro_to_python/README.md

 # rap_intro_to_python
 Intro to Python - by the Data Science RAP team

-This repository currently contains 1 workshop for introducing users to Python, from a very basic level.
+This repository currently contains 2 workshops for introducing users to Python, from a very basic level.

 Workshop 1: Python on the Terminal

 A markdown document with instructions on how to run python on the terminal.
 Includes learning on: